If you bill 92507, your day-to-day is about to change.

 Voice disorders

-A note on these descriptors
+A note on code numbers

 From untimed to timed: the operational shift

 The most important thing to understand about the new codes is that they are timed, and 92507 was not.
+Under 92507, you billed one unit per session regardless of session length.
+Under the new codes, time becomes the unit of service.

 The midpoint rule, applied